siyuan-bruce/siyuan-bruce.github.io/homepage.md

 ## 💼 Industry Consulting
 - 2022.09 ~ now: work with HSBC Hong Kong in CBDC, Quantum Finance.

-## 🌍 **Volunteer**
-- Director at South China University of Technology Innovation Club for Science and Technology Sep 2018 - Mar 2019
-- Member of South China University of Technology Innovation Club for Science and Technology Mar 2018 - Sep 2018

 ## **Skills**
 ### Language